-This is a delicious recipe from the meal plans (purchase here),I especially love that you can put it in the crock pot and then go out and come home to a house that smells like fall and a warm snack or dessert.
-In my mind this is a totally legitimate snack, dessert, and breakfast.
+This creamy rich custard uses all the flavors of fall.
+Simpler to put together than a pumpkin pie, this pumpkin custard is sure to be a family favorite!
+I especially love that you can put it in the crock pot and then go out and come home to a house that smells like fall and a warm snack or dessert.
+In my mind this is a totally legitimate side dish, dessert, or breakfast.

-1/4 cup coconut milk, full fat
+- 1/4 cup coconut milk full fat

-2 packets stevia, or 1/4 cup maple syrup or honey (maple syrup is not GAPS legal, stevia isn't either, but more people on GAPS have been okay with stevia than maple syrup)
+- 2 packets stevia or 1/4 cup maple syrup or honey (maple syrup is not GAPS legal, stevia isn't either, but more people on GAPS have been okay with stevia than maple syrup)

-1/2 teaspoon ginger
+- 1/2 teaspoon ginger ground

-1/2 teaspoon cinnamon
+- 1/2 teaspoon cinnamon ground,

-pinch of sea salt
+- pinch of sea salt